IdahoAgStats/stat-programs-website/content/workshops/introduction-to-R/_index.md

 ### Requirements

 -   A laptop.
-You can opt to install R and RStudio on it (recommended if you plan to continue using R beyond the workshop), or you can use the online R programming environment provided by [Posit Cloud]()
+You can opt to install R and RStudio on it (recommended if you plan to continue using R beyond the workshop), or you can use the online R programming environment provided by [Posit Cloud](https://posit.cloud/).

 ### When